Bicycle lane trials

-Trial separated bicycle lanes - Kent Road, Pascoe Vale
+Trial separated bike lanes Kent Road, Pascoe Vale

-In July 2021, we installed trial separated bicycle lanes in Kent Road and Northumberland Road, Pascoe Vale.
-A new shared path in KW Joyce Reserve links these two bicycle lanes.
-This route will form part of the "Coburg to Glenroy Bicycle Link" - connecting the State Government funded bicycle lanes on Kent Road and Derby Street.
-This is a low-stress cycling route suitable for cyclists of all confidence levels.
-It connects destinations such as shops, schools, open space and community facilities.
+In June 2021, we installed trial separated bicycle lanes in Kent Road as well as other sites in Pascoe Vale to create the "Coburg to Glenroy Bicycle Link".
+This is a low-stress cycling route, suitable for cyclists of all confidence levels, that safely and effectively connects to shops, schools, open space and community facilities.